RGV Endocrine Center

 More than 12% of adults have high cholesterol, a condition that increases their risk of developing atherosclerosis and serious complications such as a heart attack or stroke.
-At RGV Endocrine Center in McAllen, Texas, Gloria Ortiz, MD, FACE, ECNU, and Amanda Cantu, MD, ABIM, offer comprehensive care, including lifestyle plans that can prevent complications of high cholesterol if the condition is caught at an early stage, as well as ongoing management after high cholesterol develops.
+At RGV Endocrine Center in McAllen, Texas, Gloria Ortiz, MD, FACE, ECNU and her team offer comprehensive care, including lifestyle plans that can prevent complications of high cholesterol if the condition is caught at an early stage, as well as ongoing management after high cholesterol develops.
 To have your cholesterol levels checked or schedule an appointment, call the office today.

 The cholesterol circulating in your blood comes from two sources, foods and your own body.
 Your body produces its own cholesterol because the fat is essential for cellular health and making vitamin D, hormones, and fat-dissolving bile acids.

 Foods such as meat, chicken, cheese, and egg yolks contain cholesterol.
 During digestion, the cholesterol you consume is packaged into lipoproteins.
 The type of lipoprotein determines if it acts like good or bad cholesterol.

 Good cholesterol (high-density lipoprotein, or HDL) collects cholesterol and carries it out of your body.
 Bad cholesterol (low-density lipoprotein, or LDL) stays in your bloodstream, where it can cause health problems.

 What health problems occur due to high cholesterol?

 High cholesterol causes atherosclerosis.
 This condition begins when cholesterol sticks to an artery wall, creating a fatty plaque.

 You’re more likely to develop atherosclerosis if you have chronic conditions such as high blood pressure and high blood sugar.
 These conditions damage the arterial walls, creating spots where cholesterol can easily infiltrate.